5 Early Signs of Termites: What to Look for in Florida Homes

 Termites are a common problem in South Florida, known for infesting many homes across the state.
 Their primary nutrition sources are wood and plant matter, which makes them a significant nuisance, as they can affect the wood inside and around your dwelling.

 Most homeowners regard termites as one of the most threatening pests.
 With their aversion to direct light and small size, they often remain unseen until their nests are disturbed.
+As a result, infestations may go undetected for months or even years, quietly causing damage behind walls, floors, and ceilings.

-How Can I Identify a Termite Infestation?
+How Can I Identify a Termite Infestation in Florida?

-Here are five signs of termite infestation:
+Below are five early signs of termite infestation every Florida homeowner should know.

 1. Stuck Doors or Windows